aws/secrets-store-csi-driver-provider-aws/README.md

 ## Usage

-Set the AWS region name and the name of your cluster to use in the bash commands that follow:
+Set the AWS Region and cluster name to use in the bash commands that follow:
 ```bash
 REGION=<REGION>
 CLUSTERNAME=<CLUSTERNAME>
 ```
-Where `<REGION>` is the region in which your cluster is running and `<CLUSTERNAME>` is the name of your cluster.
+Where `<REGION>` is the Region in which your cluster is running and `<CLUSTERNAME>` is the name of your cluster.

 Create a test secret:
 ```shell
 aws --region "$REGION" secretsmanager create-secret --name MySecret --secret-string '{"username":"memeuser", "password":"hunter2"}'
 ```

-Create an access policy for the pod scoped down to just the secrets it should have access to and save the policy ARN in a shell variable:
+Create an access policy for the pod with least permissions for the secrets you need access to.
+Save the policy ARN in a shell variable:
 ```shell
 POLICY_ARN=$(aws --region "$REGION" --query Policy.Arn --output text iam create-policy --policy-name nginx-deployment-policy --policy-document '{
     "Version": "2012-10-17",